The Ultimate FREE Guide to Using Cloth Nappies in 2023

-Cloth nappies were used for hundreds, if not thousands of years before the disposable nappy started taking centre stage in the mid 1900’s.
+Cloth nappies or washable nappies were used for hundreds, if not thousands of years before the disposable nappy started taking centre stage in the mid 1900’s.
 Now we’re seeing a backwards trend as more and more parents choose to revert to cloth nappies instead of disposables – but why?

-There are a number of reasons why cloth nappies have surged in popularity over recent years – and here’s our top pick:
+There are a number of reasons why you should consider modern cloth nappies for your baby – and here’s our top pick:

 Financial – Save thousands of dollars compared to disposables

 First up, by choosing a premium reusable modern cloth nappy, you can literally save thousands of dollars over the course of your baby’s nappy-wearing years.